RubenJTomlin/Anisotropic-dispersive-2D-Kuramoto-Sivashinsky-Equation/README.md

 # Anisotropic-dispersive-2D-Kuramoto-Sivashinsky-Equation

-A .exe, datafile and matlab script to perform and analyse numerical simulations.
+An .exe, datafile and matlab script to perform and analyse numerical simulations.

 Brief explanation of variables in the datafile (including one you should not change):